What August Alsina said after Jada Pinkett Smith and Will Smith's 'Red Table Talk'

-Pinkett Smith and her husband of 23 years, actor Will Smith, confirmed during Friday's episode of her Facebook talk show "Red Table Talk" that she had been romantically involved with Alsina years ago.
+Pinkett Smith and her husband of 23 years, Philadelphia native and actor Will Smith, confirmed during Friday’s episode of her Facebook talk show “Red Table Talk” that she had been romantically involved with Alsina years ago.

 The superstar couple said the relationship began during a period they had separated.